• Home page

 The Aunis region, a sedimentary plain of limestone and marl, includes:

-• To the north, the Poitevin marsh and the Green Venice, a maze of water and greenery, with incomparable flora and fauna;
+• To the north, the Poitevin marsh and the Green Venice, a maze of water and greenery, with incomparable flora and fauna.

-• To the east and south, Saintonge and to the west, the coast, with its capital La Rochelle.
-The Aunis region displays its Romanesque churches, the pride of its towns and villages.
-Its coasts with the seaside resorts of Châtelaillon-Plage, Fouras, the interior of its lands with Marans, gateway to the Poitevin marsh, Rochefort or Surgères.
-They constitute an authentic territory full of history.
+• To the east and south is Saintonge, and to the west is the coastline, with its capital, La Rochelle.
+The Aunis region boasts Romanesque churches, the pride of its towns and villages.
+Its coasts include the seaside resorts of Châtelaillon-Plage and Fouras, and its inland areas include Marans, the gateway to the Poitevin marsh, Rochefort and Surgères.
+They constitute an authentic region steeped in history.

 La Rochelle, maritime tradition